Abdelouhab/SQL-Bootcamp-Assignments/README.md

 ## Acknowledgments

-I would like to express my gratitude to Jose Portilla the instructors and creators of **The Complete SQL Bootcamp: Go from Zero to Hero** course for his valuable content and guidance throughout the learning journey.
+I would like to express my gratitude to Jose Portilla the instructor and creator of **The Complete SQL Bootcamp: Go from Zero to Hero** course for his valuable content and guidance throughout the learning journey.